lucagez/tattica/README.md

 - `callback`: Pass callback to be executed after an image loading resolve.
 Defaults to null.
 - `timestamp`: If set to TRUE prints Date.now() in `timestamp` image attribute.
 Useful for testing purpose. eg: check if images are loading synchronously

+## Attributes

+`tattica` works with attributes set in html.
+Here is a list with all the available attributes.

+- `data-flag`: required to know which images need to be pushed into the loading queue.
+- `data-block`: required to know which images, belonging to the same block, need to be loaded async.
+Images of the same block must have `data-block` attribute equal to the same number.
+- `data-priority`: equals to increasing numbers.
+Elements with `data-priority` get loaded first.
+- `data-priority-block`: works as `data-block` but in the priority queue.
+- `data-src-medium`: URL of images to be used in case of medium speed network (3G).
+- `data-src-slow`: URL of images to be used in case of slow network (2G).

+## Rules

+- Tattica will make a loading queue only of images with `data-flag` attribute.
+- You should NOT use tatica for images contained in the viewport that first gets served to the user.
+- You should always set a placeholder in `src`.
+If anything is provided, a default on will be loaded to avoid a broken image.
+- Tattica will make two separate queues: [1] priority,  [2] normal
+- Every image in the priority queue gets loaded first.
+No matter the position in the DOM.
+- You can add an image to priority queue by setting a `data-priority` or `data-priority-block` attribute on it.
+- `data-priority` attributes should be increasing numbers to make tattica know how to sort the queue.
+- images belonging to the same block should have attribte `data-block` or `data-priority-block` equal to the same number.
+- refer to `/demo/show/index.html` for every example.

 ## Recipes